 Through the Causeway Challenge, we look to the wisdom of the crowd (that's you!) to help us solve some of our city's toughest problems.
 We frame the problem.
 You propose a solution.
 For this round, we are looking for innovative projects that answer the question: How can we make Chattanooga a city where people from all backgrounds live, work, play and learn together?

-Applications will be open from April 30 – May 19.
+Applications are now closed.
+We will announce the winners on June 4th.
 Up to five winners will receive $10,000 to support themselves and their project, as well as a 4-month experience in Causeway’s incubation program where they will test and strengthen their idea.
 Learn more about the projects funded through our last Causeway Challenge here.

 The Causeway Challenge is open to everyone: non-profits, businesses, individuals and groups.
 Anyone is welcome to apply.